It’s no secret that trade shows are an invaluable tool for networking, branding, lead generation, product placement, and sales.

 - Optimize for YouTube: YouTube is the second largest search engine.
 If you add your video to YouTube, make sure you include relevant information to learn more in the video description.
 And be sure to add a link to your product overview page.

 PRO TIP: Should I gate my video?
-Many of the manufacturers wonder whether they should ‘gate’ their demonstration videos behind a contact form or leave them ‘free’ to access on the site.
+Many of the businesses we work with wonder whether they should ‘gate’ their demonstration videos behind a contact form or leave them ‘free’ to access on the site.
 The decision to gate should be part of a larger strategy discussion.
 Ultimately, you need to weigh what is more important to you: Showcasing your product so you stand out ahead of your competitors and remain memorable right from the start — or generate contact information for new leads.
 It’s important to note that sometimes ungating is a better strategy for lead generation in the long run.
 Especially if your direct competitors have ungated information on their site.
 Remember that researchers engage with nine other information sources before agreeing to speak to sales.
 Gating your video may add an unnecessary sales barrier to a larger, more qualified buying audience.

 3. Build an Interactive Recreation of Your Product